raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

     ''"''''''''''''''''"'' => false
 ```

-Our DPA does not work.
+`NestedQuotes` does not work.
 What if we modify our recursive regular expression to work with single and double quotes?

 ```ruby
 quotes = %r{